tppolkow/mke-docs/content/dev/configuration/container-network-interface/unmanaged-cni-providers/_index.md

 {{< callout type=info >}}

+* Refer to [Install an unmanaged CNI](install-unmanaged-cni.md) for information on how to install an unmanaged CNI on MKE 4k
-Refer to [Upgrade with an unmanaged CNI](../../../upgrade-from-mke-3x/upgrade-unmanaged-cni) for information related to upgrading an MKE 3.x cluster that is running an unmanaged CNI to MKE 4k.
+* Refer to [Upgrade with an unmanaged CNI](../../../upgrade-from-mke-3x/upgrade-unmanaged-cni) for information related to upgrading an MKE 3.x cluster that is running an unmanaged CNI to MKE 4k

 {{< /callout >}}